 Overview of the Myanmar Crisis

-Medical care in the country is still insufficient.
-The United Nations estimates that ongoing political instability and religious tensions have driven almost 375,000 people out of their homes, and thousands have fled to neighboring Thailand.
+Medical care in the country remains insufficient.
+The United Nations estimates that ongoing political instability and religious tensions have driven almost 375,000 people out of their homes, and thousands have fled to neighbouring Thailand.
 More than 100,000 Myanmar refugees live in camps along the Thai border.
 Approximately 22.6% of children in Myanmar suffer from malnutrition.

-Our activities focused on the distribution of material aid, access to health care for people during disasters, and the treatment of child malnutrition.
+Our activities focused on the distribution of material aid, access to health care for people during disasters, and treating child malnutrition.